AndreasLoukakis/rt-ng/day2-content.md

 It should be ease to use a property in the item component to enable / disable this class and the details visibility...

 Also, maybe we could use a [loader]{https://www.patternfly.org/v4/documentation/core/components/spinner} to show while the items are loading...

+One more thing.
+We need all episodes not directed by George Lucas to have a different color.
+Or, in a more general approach, we want some layout behavior, driven by our data.

+We can surely add an ngClass in our item template, with a condition to check the director.
+This would work:

+`[ngClass]="{'some-class': item.director === 'George Lucas'}"` and then use some css to change the background or something.
+But we'd like to avoid applying logic inside the html and we want reusable pieces of code, if possible.
+Also, chances are, client will come up with more conditional checks and more behavior... it will become hard to read and maintain (you all knonw what I mean!)

+I thing an attribute directive would be a much better solution for this job.
+Let's see how we can do this.

+`ng g d features/inbox/directives/tpl-modifier`

+For start, let's assign an input to the directive to get access to the movie item, because that's what we'll be using.